Stutsman County, North Dakota

 Are we just having new tree anxiety?

-Stutsman County North Dakota about 2 years ago
+Stutsman County ND over 2 years ago

 Hi!
 I am just curious if NDSU has an opinion on using 12.1 ppm VOM for seed wheat the following growing season.
 Thanks!